Knot invariants and higher representation theory I: diagrammatic and geometric categorification of tensor products: Categorification of quantum groups

 For ease, we let $m_\mu^j=\om_j^\vee(\la-\mu)$, where $\om_i^\vee:\rola\to \Z$ is the linear function sending $\al_i$ to 1, and all other simple roots to 0.
 As usual, we let $\Lambda(\bp)$ be the algebra of symmetric polynomials on an alphabet $\bp$, and let $e_i(\bp),h_i(\bp)$ denote the elementary and complete symmetric polynomials of degree $i$.
 Let Now consider the polynomial in $\tilde{\bLa}_\mu$ given by

 where $\bp_i$ denotes the alphabet of variables $p_{i,*}$.

 We let $\bLa_\mu$ be the quotient of $\tilde{\bLa}_\mu $ by the relations:

 Here $f(t)\{t^g\}$ denotes the $t^g$ coefficient of a polynomial.
 We note that these are quite reminiscent of the relations in a Grassmannian $\mathrm{Gr}(n,m)$, which are simply that $h_k(\bp)=0$ for all $k>n-m$.
-In the symmetric case, for a specific choice of $Q_{ij}$, the ring $\bLa_\mu$ is the cohomology ring of a Grassmannian bundle over a module space of quiver representations, and these constructions can be interpreted geometrically, as we will cover in more detail in Section \ref{sec:quiver-varieties}. \begin{defn} The ``quiver flag category'' $\mathcal{G}_\la$ is a 2-category that sends each weight $\mu$ to the category of modules over $\bLa_\mu$ with 1-morphisms given by the categories of bimodules between these algebras, and 2-morphisms given by bimodule morphisms. \end{defn} \begin{thm} There is an action of the category $\tU_i^-$ on $\mathcal{G}_\la$, and every non-trivial linear combination of elements of $B_i$ in $\tU_i^-$ acts non-trivially in one of these categories.
+In the symmetric case, for a specific choice of $Q_{ij}$, the ring $\bLa_\mu$ is the cohomology ring of a Grassmannian bundle over a module space of quiver representations, and these constructions can be interpreted geometrically. \begin{defn} The ``quiver flag category'' $\mathcal{G}_\la$ is a 2-category that sends each weight $\mu$ to the category of modules over $\bLa_\mu$ with 1-morphisms given by the categories of functors between $\bLa_\mu \modu$ isomorphic to tensoring with a bimodule between the corresponding algebras algebras, and 2-morphisms given by natural transformations isomorphic to bimodule morphisms. \end{defn} It may seem rather strange to use ``functors isomorphic to tensoring with a bimodule'' here; the point is that this is a strict 2-category, whereas considering the bimodules themselves would be a weak one. \begin{thm} There is a strict 2-functor $\tU_i^-\to \mathcal{G}_\la$, and every non-trivial linear combination of elements of $B_i$ in $\tU_i^-$ acts non-trivially in one of these categories.
 That is, $\tU_i^-$ is non-degenerate in the sense of Khovanov-Lauda. \end{thm} \begin{proof} First, we describe the action on the level of 1-morphisms. \begin{itemize}

 \item The functors $\eF_j$ for $j\neq i$ act by tensoring with the $\bLa_\mu\operatorname{-}\bLa_{\mu-\al_i}$ bimodule $\bLa_{\mu}[p_{j,m_{\mu}^j+1}]$.
 The left-module structure over $\bLa_\mu$ is the obvious one, and right-module over $\bLa_{\mu-\al_j}$ is a slight tweak of this: $e_k(\bp_j')$ acts by $e_k(\bp_j,p_{j,m_{\mu}^j+1})$, $e_k(\bp_m')$ by $e_k(\bp_m)$ for $m\neq j$. \item The functor $\eF_i$ acts by an analogue of the action in Lauda's paper \cite{LauSL21}; tensor product with a natural $\bLa_\mu\operatorname{-}\bLa_{\mu-\al_i}$-bimodule $\bLa_{\mu;i}$ which is a quotient of $\bLa_\mu[p_{i,m^i_\mu+1}]$ by the relation